If you had an invisible enemy causing inflammation in your body at the cellular level, wouldn't you want to know?

 - act as a gatekeeper to protect your cells from unwanted substances

-- act as a gate to allow the transportation of nutrients in and allowing waste products to leave
+- allow the transportation of nutrients in and allowing waste products to leave

 - play an important role in cellular communication

-But what if the health of your cell membranes are stiff and rigid restricting the transportation in and out due to the fats in your diet?
+But what if the health of your cell membranes are stiff and rigid restricting the transportation of important matter in and out due to the fats in your diet?
 How are your cells supposed to communicate, get nourished, and take out the trash?